raganwald/raganwald.github.com/_posts/2017-01-12-quadtrees-time-space-life.md

 [Turing Machines]: https://en.wikipedia.org/wiki/Turing_machine

 The screenshot above is of a Turing Machine running in B3S23.
 It shows the 6,366,548,773,467,669,985,195,496,000th generation.
-Computations like this are only possible on commodity hardware when we can use algorithms like our memoized and canonicalized hashtrees.
+Computations like this are only possible on commodity hardware when we can use algorithms like our memoized and canonicalized quadtrees.

 From this we grasp that all computation can in principle  be performed by remarkably simple devices.